-• &quot;Regulated member" means any person who is registered or who is required to be registered as a member of this College.
-The College regulates physicians, surgeons and osteopaths.

-• &quot;May" means that the physician may exercise reasonable discretion.

-• &quot;Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.
+- "Regulated member" means any person who is registered or who is required to be registered as a member of this College.
+The College regulates physicians, surgeons and osteopaths. - "Must" refers to a mandatory requirement. - "May" means that the physician may exercise reasonable discretion. - $\bullet \text{ ''Patient'' includes, where applicable, the patient's legal guardian or substitute decision maker.}\\$